mwasham/WATK-Presentations/README.md

 >**Note:** You can download the latest build of the Windows Azure Training Kit which includes a tested version of this Presentation here: http://bit.ly/WindowsAzureTK.

+Visit our [GitHub Homepage](https://windowsazure-trainingkit.github.com/) for more information about the **Windows Azure Training Kit**.

 ### Repository Structure ###

 In the **root** folder of this repository you will find the Presentations files in their respective Presentations folders.